-An Optional Retirement Program is offered to certain administrators and all faculty members.
-Those who elect this option will opt out of the regular FRS program and join this annuity defined contribution plan.
-The ORP is immediately vested.
+An Optional Retirement plan is offered to certain administrators and all full-time faculty members.
+Those who elect this option will opt out of the regular FRS program and join this annuity defined contribution plan by selecting a participating vendor.
+The plan is immediately vested.